 Air Assist Compressor

 This is a popular feature that blows a constant stream of air at the point where the laser focuses and burns away material.
 This reduces possible flare-ups from combustible materials, reducing leftover residue and allowing you to run the laser slower to cut through thicker materials.
-Some of our machines have built-in air assist compressors, such as those in the Fusion Pro Series, while others require an external compressor to be attached.
+Some of our machines have built-in air assist compressors, such as the Fusion Pro 48, while others require an external compressor to be attached.
 We highly recommend an air assist compressor if you are planning on cutting with your laser.

 If you want to etch glasses, mugs, wine bottles and other cylindrical objects, you will need a rotary attachment.
 With a rotary attachment, you place your product onto the rollers, and the laser automatically rotates the object as it engraves, giving you crisp, focused engravings on cylindrical surfaces.